Lens & Context -

 Our flat was in Central Havana, a simple neighborhood populated by local folks and scant few tourists.
 This was just fine.
 On the street, quiet mornings quickly gave way to the daily “get down” of life in La Habana.
 School kids, taxis, fruit mongers, construction workers, and shops filled with craftsmen that will repair any and everything… while you get a haircut.

 We decided our neighborhood was “sketchy”, but safe.
 The sketchy part?
 There was some kind of hustle happening around every corner, folks with stuff to sell.
 People tryin’ to put a little extra paper in their pockets, or what one should expect in a country with an average monthly salary of $25.
-The most common offers were of bootleg cigars and weed, followed by cocaine, which I seriously doubt was actually cocaine, and women who promised to make your moments with them ever so memorable for the low, low price of…
+The most common offers were of bootleg rum or cigars or weed.
+Then every now and again, a woman would share with me the price for love tonight in a whisper.

-I wasn’t mad at ‘em, though.
-How could I be?
-I’m from a country built on the kidnapping, blood, sweat, rape, and lynching of people who looked just like me.
-People who, after their so called emancipation, had nothing but a hustle to live on.
-Naw, I wasn’t mad at all.
+I understood this hustle.
+Me, a visitor from a country built on the bowed backs of my ancestors.
+Humans who, after their so called emancipation, had nothing but a hustle to live on.
+I understood all too well.

 Our guide and companion, our Alejandra, left us at the end of each long, beautiful, and exhausting day by hopping into some random 1950s taxi, already filled with strangers, often men, and riding off into the night.
 My friend and I never got used to this.
 It went against every lesson, every cautionary tale, and every survival instinct we’d absorbed during our lives as Black men living in the US.
 You do NOT send a woman home by herself.
 And you certainly do not allow her to get into a car full of strange men in the middle of the night… unless, of course, you’re in Havana.